12 Common Sexually Transmitted Diseases (STDs) In Women

 - Many STDs in women do not cause specific symptoms.

-- Common STDs in women include Chlamydia, gonorrhea, HPV, and genital herpes.
+- Common STDs in women include Chlamydia, gonorrhea, HPV, genital herpes, and the Zika virus.

 - Antibiotic treatment can cure STDs caused by bacteria, including Chlamydia, syphilis, and gonorrhea.